mikenguyen13/data_analysis/_book/21-ANOVA.md

 -   Within each block, random assignment treatments to units (separate random assignment for each block)
 -   The number of units per block is a multiple of the number of factor combinations.
 -   Commonly, use each treatment once in each block.
+-   George Box's quote: "Block what you can and randomize what you cannot." (still caution by [@pashley2021])

 Benefits of **Blocking**